Light Art Photography

 Gunnar Heilmann’s work focuses on Light Painting Photography – capturing light as a main subject in his photography.
 With a background in engineering and innovation, he transcripts this approach into ‘single exposure shots’ with a minimal treat in post-production.
 The long-exposure photographs deploy light trails and sculptures to merge with the subject in a very intricate way.
-This technique, titled Light Painting or Light Art Photography, influences the viewer´s perception of the environment, often creating new light forms, scales and atmospheres into landscapes as well as deep and whimsical portraits:
+This technique, titled Light Painting or Light Art Photography, influences the viewer´s perception of the environment, often creating new light forms, scales, and atmospheres into landscapes as well as profound and whimsical portraits:

 Light Painting Photography drives me for many years.